Dryad Silvanet Documentation

 Border Gateway

-A Border Gateway receives messages from Silvanet sensors via Mesh Gateways using LoRaWAN and forwards the messages to the Silvanet Cloud using one of three services: LTE-M (mobile), Ethernet (PoE adapter and router) or satellite.
+A receives messages from Silvanet sensors via Mesh Gateways using LoRaWAN and forwards the messages to the Silvanet Cloud using one of three services: LTE-M (mobile), Ethernet (PoE adapter and router) or satellite.

-Calibration (sensor)
+Calibration (Sensor)

 LoRA is based on Chirp Spread Spectrum (CSS) where a CHIRP (Compressed High Intensity Radar Pulse) is a type of signal that is the carrier of data.
 Chirps have two types of signals: up-chirp and down-chirp.
 An up-chirp increases in frequency while a down-chirp decreases in frequency.